Table of Contents

 Step 1: Find the Real Selling Value of Your Car

 Start by working out what your car is realistically worth in the UK today.
 Not what you paid for it and not an optimistic asking price.
+You can do this quickly by checking live buyer offers and market-backed valuations on UK car-selling platforms such as Motorway.

 Use these figures to establish: